Tina Brown: Books

 Brown's biography of Diana, Princess of Wales was published in June 2007, just before the 10th anniversary of Diana's death.
 The Diana Chronicles made The New York Times Best Seller list for hardback nonfiction, with two weeks in the number one position.
 In 2017, Brown published The Vanity Fair Diaries, culled from her eight and a half years as editor in chief of Vanity Fair.

 In 2022, Brown published a sequel to The Diana Chronicles called The Palace Papers: Inside the House of Windsor—The Truth and the Turmoil, on the period between the deaths of Diana, Princess of Wales and Queen Elizabeth II.
 It topped The New York Times best seller list and sold 250,000 copies in the US.

 "[Brown] becomes the ideal tour guide," reviewed The Wall Street Journal: "witty, opinionated and adept at moving us smoothly from bedchamber to below stairs while offering side trips to the cesspits of the tabloid press, the striving world of second-tier celebrities and the threadbare lodgings of palace supernumeraries."

-"Some of the gossip," wrote Philip Hensher in a review for The Spectator, as in "all books of this sort, is grossly implausible."
+Philip Hensher wrote in a review for The Spectator, "Some of the gossip, all books of this sort, is grossly implausible."